emanuelefavero/node-typescript/README.md

 - Clone the repository
 - Run `npm install` to install dependencies
 - Run `npm run dev` to start the development server
-- Edit the `index.ts` file to start building your application
+- Edit the `index.ts` file inside `src` to start building your application

 > Tip: You can also use `npm run build` to build the project for production and `npm start` to run the built project
 >